^

 Pathogenesis

-Symptoms of the skin vasculitis
+Symptoms skin vasculitis

 The clinical picture of vasculitis is extremely diverse.
 There are a number of common signs that clinically unite this polymorphic group of dermatoses:

-• inflammatory nature of the changes;
+• inflammatory nature of changes;

-• symmetry of defeat;
+• symmetry of the lesion;

-• preferential localization on the lower limbs;
+• predominant localization on the lower limbs;

-• acute or periodically exacerbating current.
+• acute or periodically worsening course.

-Hemorrhagic vasculitis of Shenlaine-Genocha
+Hemorrhagic vasculitis of Schonlein-Henoch

-With abdominal form, rashes on the peritoneum or mucous membrane of the intestine are noted.
-Skin rashes do not always precede gastrointestinal symptoms.
-At the same time, vomiting, cramping pains in the abdomen, tension and tenderness during palpation are observed.
-From the kidneys can also be noted various pathological phenomena of varying degrees: from short-term unstable microhematuria and albuminuria to a pronounced picture of diffuse kidney damage.
+In the abdominal form, rashes are observed on the peritoneum or intestinal mucosa.
+Skin rash does not always precede gastrointestinal symptoms.
+In this case, vomiting, cramping pains in the abdomen, tension and pain on palpation are observed.
+Various pathological phenomena of varying degrees can also be observed on the part of the kidneys: from short-term unstable microhematuria and albuminuria to a pronounced picture of diffuse kidney damage.

 Forms

-The classification of vasculitis WM Sams (1986) is based on the pathogenetic principle.
+The classification of vasculitis by WM Sams (1986) is based on the pathogenetic principle.
 The author identifies the following groups:

-4. nodular periarteritis (classic and cutaneous types);
+4. periarteritis nodosa (classical and cutaneous types);

-• dermo-hypodermal vasculitis (levido-angiitis);
+• dermo-hypodermal vasculitis (levodoangiitis);

-• hypodermal vasculitis (knotty vasculitis).
+• hypodermal vasculitis (nodular vasculitis).

 These clinical forms are in turn subdivided into many types and subtypes.